 Certain designated sites, habitats and species are protected under UK legislation and planning policies.
-These have been taken into account when writing this plan and it is important that this is taken into account when carrying out management of the site or when planning any future improvements on the site.
+These have been considered when writing this plan and it is important that this is taken into account when carrying out site management or when planning any future improvements on the site.
 Section 8.2 considers legal and other obligations relevant to the management plan.
-Relevant legislation is detailed in Appendix 6.
+Relevant legislation is detailed in Appendix 6 of the supporting document.